clojure-liberator/liberator/doc/debugging.md

 The function ````liberator.core/log!```` adds entries to liberators trace log.
-This can have some advantages over printing to the console, because the logged statment is available at the correct position in the trace.
+This can have some advantages over printing to the console, because the logged statement is available at the correct position in the trace.

 {% highlight clojure %}